githwxi/ATS-Postiats-frozen/README.md

 # ATS-Postiats-frozen
-This repository is primarily for storing ATS code no longer in active use.
+This repository is primarily for storing ATS code that is no longer in active use.
+The stored ATS code is employed to run regression tests on ATS2 and ATS2-contrib.

 ## Build Status